clintmod/github-repo-compare/README.md

 - cd to the cloned git directory and run: `./github-repo-compare`

 ## Example report (generated 12/07/2017)

+I was trying to decide which command line argument parser library to use for a golang command line tool and I found a [list on awesome-go](https://github.com/avelino/awesome-go#command-line).
+I wasn't sure which one to choose so I wrote this utility.

 ```bash
 name                 stars      watchers   forks      issues